-Putting a nappy on a baby is a bit fiddly until you get the hang of it, and as for the baby gros… what do you do with all those poppers?
-Follow our top tips:
+Putting a nappy on a baby is a bit fiddly until you get the hang of it, and as for the baby grows… what do you do with all those poppers?

 - Place the nappy tabs to the back of the baby and then bring round and secure to the front.
 Once they’re in position, run your finger around the leg area to check the elastic is sitting comfortably against your baby’s skin.
 This will stop any leaking or rubbing